Los Angeles Probation Violation Lawyer

 There are several possible outcomes in a probation violation setting.

 - In one case, a judge may simply “revoke and reinstate” your probation, meaning that the court determines that you violated your probation, but they are willing to give you another shot at successfully completing your probation term.
 You still may have to do jail, but it will be less than the maximum.

-Should I Just Admit that I Violated Probation in California?
+Should I Just Admit that I Violated Probation?